Commercial (or non-domestic) kitchen extract ductwork is sometimes referred to as ‘grease ducting’.

 - Access doors must be installed at 3 metre intervals wherever possible.
 Internal surfaces must be smooth to aid cleaning

-Where it is not possible to exhaust directly to atmosphere from the kitchen compartment, the ductwork should be made fire resisting from the point it leaves the compartment to the point of discharge / point it leaves the building envelope.
+Where it is not possible to exhaust directly to atmosphere from the kitchen compartment, the ductwork should be made fire resisting from the point it leaves the compartment to the point of discharge/point it leaves the building envelope.

 The possibility of combustible materials building up on the inside of the duct is high and this along with the higher risk of ignition at the source – i.e. open flame cooking and fryers – means Kitchen Extract ductwork is particularly susceptible to the spontaneous outbreak of fire.
 These fires also burn with greater intensity than in general ventilation ductwork systems due to the presence of cooking fat and carbonized deposits which serve to fuel the fire.

-Although most Commercial Kitchen Extract ventilation systems would shut down in the event of a fire, they must retain their stability, integrity and insulation to prevent the fire spreading from one compartment to another.
+Although most Commercial Kitchen Extract ventilation systems would shut down in the event of a fire, they must retain their stability, integrity and insulation to prevent the fire from spreading from one compartment to another.